-- Collaborative Problem Solving.
+- Collaborative and Proactive Solutions.
 CPS is a program based on the idea that explosive or disruptive behavior is the result of lagging skills rather than, say, an attempt to get attention or test limits.
 The idea is to teach children the skills they lack to respond to a situation in a more effective way than throwing a tantrum.

 Figuring out explosive behavior